 Graduate students who do not live locally may send a passport-like photo that meets these guidelines to firstname.lastname@example.org from their Salve Regina email address.
 IDs will be mailed to the address on file with the Office of the Registrar (please note that we cannot mail to P.O. boxes).
 If you have recently moved, please submit a change of address form to the Office of the Registrar.

-The CARES Act: Higher Education Emergency Relief Fund provides federal funding to colleges and universities for specific expenses that are a direct result of the disruption of campus operations due to the coronavirus pandemic.
+The CARES Act: Higher Education Emergency Relief Fund provided federal funding to colleges and universities for specific expenses that were a direct result of the disruption of campus operations due to the coronavirus pandemic.

-Salve Regina received approximately $1.7 million from the Department of Education relating to the CARES Act.
+CARES Act I: Salve Regina received approximately $1.7 million from the Department of Education relating to the CARES Act.
 Funding came with the stipulation that 50 percent must first be given to students (see the student aid section below) and 50 percent could be used by the institution to defray extraordinary operating costs relating to the pandemic.
-Institutional aid was used to partially fund off-campus housing necessary in the dedensification of our residence halls and to partially fund costs associated with changes in instructional methodology.
-Details are available included in the link below.
+Institutional aid was used to partially fund off-campus housing necessary in the de-densification of our residence halls and to partially fund costs associated with changes in instructional methodology.
+Details are available in the link below.

 - Total funds received: $857,705